llm-bible/llm-bible.github.io/_publications/lyu2024human.markdown

 bibkey: lyu2024human
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.15524"}
-tags: ['Prompting', 'Ethics and Bias', 'RAG']
+tags: ['RAG', 'Prompting', 'Ethics and Bias']
 ---
 Evaluating the capability of Large Language Models (LLMs) in following instructions has heavily relied on a powerful LLM as the judge, introducing